vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 ~~~~~~~~~~~~~~~~~~~~

 .. warning::
      Currently there is a parity issue between Android and iOS platforms in regard to how multiAttribute tiles work.
 There is currently work being done on the Android platform to address this.
-In the meantime, some things stated here about multiAttributeTiles may not work as expectd on the Android platform.
+In the meantime, some things stated here about multiAttributeTiles may not work as expected on the Android platform.

 Multi-Attribute Tiles combine multiple attributes into a single tile presented with a rich UI.
 Here are some of the types of tiles that you can create: